'World Cup is main aim now we have pro contracts'

 From that squad, Katherine Fraser, Ailsa Lister and Orla Montgomery are three of the players to get contracts.

-"We have more time, more facilities, and more backing," Jack, 30, said.
+"We have more time, more facilities and more backing," Jack, 30, said.

 "We need to have that backing and then use it in the tournaments we go to," Jack, who also keeps wicket, told the BBC's Stumped podcast.

-"We don't play a lot of international cricket at the moment, we've got a few tournaments coming up, hopefully one of them will be a World Cup qualifier, and we want to go there and we want to win the qualifier.
+"We don't play a lot of international cricket at the moment, we've got a few tournaments coming up, hopefully one of them will be a World Cup qualifier, and we want to go there and win the qualifier.

-Jack works as a police officer and spoke candidly about how the nature of her work has impacted her cricket in the past.
+Jack is employed as a police officer and spoke candidly about how her work has impacted her cricket.

-"I had to start making the hard decisions to say after a night shift that I'm not coming and doing a fitness test, which you're then stressing about whether that makes me available for selection.
-You have to think about what's better for you at that time."
+"I had to start making hard decisions - saying after a night shift that I'm not coming to do a fitness test, which you then stress about whether that makes you available for selection.
+You have to think about what's better for you at that time.

-"With the contracts in place, they've allowed me to take a day off, obviously reduced hours, reduced money, but you're compensated for that through Cricket Scotland and through the contract - it takes a bit of pressure off, because there's some days in the police where you don't deal with very nice things and it can be hard mentally and physically to then go to training and give 100%."
+"The contracts have allowed me to take a day off - obviously reduced hours, reduced money - but you're compensated for that through Cricket Scotland and through the contract.

+"It takes a bit of pressure off, because there are some days in the police where you don't deal with very nice things and it can be hard mentally and physically to then go to training and give 100%."

-Although the contracts are not full-time, and the nine women on them will continue to work or study alongside their cricket, Jack believes it is an important step and that the deals will provide players with a healthier work-life balance.
+Although the contracts are not full time, and the nine women will continue to work or study alongside their cricket, Jack believes it is an important step and that they provide players with a healthier work-life balance.

-"It is part-time contracts, but I think it helps because most of us are in full-time employment or are students, or part-time employment.
+"They are part-time contracts, but it helps because most of us are in full-time employment or are students or part-time employment.
 No-one on these contracts has been a full-time cricketer at any point," she said.

 "Hopefully for some of the girls that will come in the future, for me probably not, but it just allows us to have the monetary backing to take a few hours off work, or for me, a full day of work.
 It's allowing us to train a bit more, and a bit more effectively."

-It's been a special journey for Jack as she has seen the women's game grow and develop as she has racked up nearly 150 appearances for her country since her debut in 2007.
+Jack has seen the women's game develop significantly during the course of almost 150 appearances for her country since her debut in 2007.

-"I started really young, and have seen it progress from getting men's hand-me-downs, playing in extra large shirts - I'm 5ft so you can imagine how that went, especially in Scotland when it's windy, to now, getting our contracts.
+"I started really young, and have seen it progress from getting men's hand-me-downs, playing in extra large shirts - I'm 5ft so you can imagine how that went, especially in Scotland when it's windy - to now, getting our contracts," she added.

-"It's been a journey, too many people to thank, but they all know who they are.
+"It's been a journey, there are too many people to thank, but they all know who they are.
 To go from where we were to where we are now is incredible."

 - Will Wrexham get to the Premier League?
 A heartwarming look back at the history of the football club now owned by two Hollywood actors